-The Conversation on Music Education at Boston University is an ongoing dialogue among researchers, practitioners, and students of music education.
-The Conversation will inspire us to critically examine new possibilities for musicking and music education.
-We are aiming to bring together students, alumni, and faculty, as well as individual and institutional collaborators for a deeper understanding of the role we play in supporting musical growth and change.
+The Conversation on Music Education is an ongoing dialogue among researchers, practitioners, and students of music education.
+Building upon the legacy of the 1967 Tanglewood Symposium, we critically examine new possibilities for musicking and music education.
+We bring together Boston University students, alumni, and faculty, as well as individual and institutional collaborators for a deeper understanding of the role we play in supporting musical growth and change.